minjiechen/magnetchallenge/README.md

 On December 31st, 2023 – Final submission:
 1)	Prediction results for the testing data are due as 5 separate CSV files for the 5 materials.
 2)	A 5-page IEEE TPEL format document due as a PDF file.
 Please briefly explain the key concepts.
+Please summarize the number of material specific parameters, as well as your model size as a table in the document.
-3)	Full executable model due as a ZIP file for a potential code review with winning teams.
+4)	Full executable model due as a ZIP file for a potential code review with winning teams.
-4)	Submit all the above required files to pelsmagnet@gmail.com.
+5)	Submit all the above required files to pelsmagnet@gmail.com.

 January to March 2024 – Model Performance Evaluation, Code Review, Final Winner Selection:
 1)	Teams with outstanding performance will be invited for a final code review.